 - Shared expenses can be tracked easily with options to upload receipts and statements, making it easy for one parent to see what the other is spending and to be held accountable for paying their share.

-- Each app offers an “information bank” for easy access to important information, such as medical paperwork, childcare, school contacts, etc. This one in particular would be the most useful for my family since my husband’s kids are under their mother’s health insurance, and we don’t have their physical insurance cards.
+- Each app offers an “information bank” for easy access to important information, such as contact information, medical paperwork, childcare, school contacts, etc. This one in particular would be the most useful for my family since my husband’s kids are under their mother’s health insurance, and we don’t have their physical insurance cards.

 Coparently offers a free guest access account, which keeps your family members, caregivers, or family law professionals involved.
 This can be very useful for step-parents, such as myself, to stay updated without getting involved.

 Pricing: $99 per year, per parent; $9.99 per month, per parent.

 Our Family Wizard gives you the option to sign up your kids for a free account.
 A child account offers limited access to tools that your kids may need, like the custody schedule/calendar.
 This helps them stay in the loop with their parents.
 Also, a tool completely unique to Our Family Wizard is ToneMeter, which is an “emotional spell-check” that analyzes the tone of your messages to reduce conflict.
 I’m sure there are plenty of divorced or separated parents that would appreciate it!